jangenoe/VideoHolography/files/intro.md

 ```

 ### Target applications for holography

-{numref}`VideoConferencing` shows video conferencing as one of the possible applications for holography.
+There are numerous applications for video rate, full color hologram platforms.
+One possible platform, 3 dimensional video conferencing, is depicted in the video in {numref}`VideoConferencing`.

 ```{figure} ./videos/hologram_imec1.mp4
 :width: 100%